denis-berthier/Controlled-bias_Sudoku_generator_and_collection/README.md

 The two versions suexg-cb and suexg-cb-Paul-optim48 have been used to generate the small-cb-collections and the resulting 5,926,343 puzzles.
 They differ only in the speed of producing puzzles.<br>

+This folder also containes the FGPX version of SER, used to compute the FGPXnoU ratings.<br>

 #### 3.1 How to compile the programs